Physical Examinations for Current Students

 Sports Physical Examinations

 All students who participate in interscholastic athletics are required to have a physical examination prior to participation.
-This exam may be performed by either your family physician or the school physician, as indicated by the parent/guardian on the athletic permission slip.
+This exam may be performed by either your family physician or the school physician (prior to the season opening), as indicated by the parent/guardian on the athletic permission slip.